oktadev/okta-blog/_source/_posts/2020-02-03-managing-multiple-okta-instances-with-terraform-cloud.md

 {% img blog/okta-terraform-cloud/terraform-cloud-create-workspace.png alt:"Create workspace using Terraform Cloud" width:"800" %}{: .center-image }

 On the first page of the Workspace creation flow, select **Version control flow**, as we will be saving our configuration in a Git repository.
 Next, you need to select your source control provider.
 In my case, I'm using GitHub to store my code, so I'll select GitHub and grant permission for Terraform Cloud to access my project.
-When GitHub prompts to select repositories to install Terraform cloud, choose one or more repositories where you intent to store Terraform configurations.
+When GitHub prompts to select repositories to install Terraform cloud, choose one or more repositories where you intend to store Terraform configurations.

 {% img blog/okta-terraform-cloud/terraform-cloud-select-repository.png alt:"Terraform Cloud select provider" width:"800" %}{: .center-image }